On the computability of conditional probability: Conditional Probabilities and Distributions

-When conditioning on a discrete random variable, i.e. one whose image is a discrete set, it is well known that a version of the conditional distribution can be built by elementary conditioning with respect to single events.
+{When conditioning on a random variable whose distribution concentrates on a countable set, it is well known that a regular version of the conditional distribution can be built by elementary conditioning with respect to single events.
+This includes the special case of conditioning on \defn{discrete random variables}, i.e., those concentrating on a countable discrete subspace.